edinsmajlagic/dotnetCore-RentaCar/README.md

 Desktop UI will be used by workers of car rental agency and mobile UI will be used by clients.

-Database : SQL Server
+Database : SQL Server --
-WEB API : .NET Core 2.1
+WEB API : .NET Core 2.1 --
-Desktop Authentication: Basic Authentication
+Desktop Authentication: Basic Authentication--
-Mobile Authentication: Basic Authentication
+Mobile Authentication: Basic Authentication--
 Desktop UI: Windows forms with (Metro UI) --> https://thielj.github.io/MetroFramework/